shujanshaikh/ama/packages/ama-agent/README.md

 ## Troubleshooting

-### "Convex URL is required" error
+### "SERVER_URL is required" error

-Make sure to provide the Convex URL either via `--url` flag or `CONVEX_URL` environment variable.
+Make sure to provide the server URL via the `SERVER_URL` environment variable.

-### "No CLI session connected" error
+### Connection issues

-Make sure the CLI is running and connected.
-Check that:
+- Check that the server is running and accessible
-1. The session code matches between the web UI and CLI
+- Verify the WebSocket URL format (should start with `ws://` or `wss://`)
-2. The CLI is sending heartbeats (check console output)
+- Check firewall/network settings
-3. The Convex URL is correct
+- The CLI will automatically attempt to reconnect every 5 seconds if disconnected